The Return of Thalia Plates: The Titan’s Curse Word

 “Listen, you left Estelle dirt poor, she had to move out to Madison County, I had to plead to your cousin to accept him, you brought shame to an entire lineage, you absolute #*@*!.”

-“Hey, hey, no need to get fowl here, Tyler, listen, I was just wondering if I could get some help, I want to find my son, to see my boy again, so please, I made you his godfather just before the birth, so please, tell me where he is.
+“Hey, hey, no need to get fowl here, Tyler, listen, I was just wondering if I could get some help, I want to find my son, to see my boy again.
+Please.
+I made you his godfather just before the birth, so please, tell me where he is.
 I want to ask you this as a friend, but I know that’d be overstepping.
 I’m sorry.”

 “You should be.
-Do you understand what you left for Mac?”
+Do you understand what you left Mac with?”

 “I mean… the right moment was twelve year ago but…” I sighed, “Listen, nitwit, even if I did want to help you further ruin your son’s life, I have just as good of a clue as to where hs is as you do, he got accused of some bad crap, and I guess running away from your troubles runs in the family, doesn’t it?”